-Imagine this; It’s a pristine snowy winters morning at the cabin you rented in the rural mountain town set amidst the pines.
+Imagine this; It’s a pristine snowy winter’s morning at the cabin you just bought from somewhere like zook cabins in the rural mountain town set amidst the pines.
 The morning air smells of wood smoke and pine sap from the surrounding wilderness as you stand on the front porch in your favorite Ugg’s and North Face coat sipping a cappuccino spiked with Baileys Irish Cream.

 But how do you get to the mountain cabin in your fantasies when all the local highways are washed out and flooded after eleven inches of rain in one day and torrential mudslides?
 Do you off road through three feet of snow up a forest dirt road just because silly confused Waze mapping tells you to?
 Do you buy chains for your tires before entering the mountain communities at a dramatically reduced rate as to be prepared when the skies open up and begin dumping a foot of new snow?
 Or do you throw your dirty diapers and used condoms in my front yard as you fly through my neighborhood at fifty miles an hour because Google Maps says that side streets will help your highway congestion blues?
 It’s literally a choose your own adventure of mountain vacation shenanigans where you could choose to be that douche bag who just peed in my front yard and swerved to avoid hitting the neighbors cat because you were avoiding the highway traffic by detouring through our neighborhood streets going fifty miles an hour.
 Or you could do none of these things; Don’t get labeled as a Snow Pig or City-it and choose to Leave No Trace.

 The most important thing to remember when driving to the local mountains in the wintertime; just don’t be a dumb dumb.